Provable Subspace Identification of Nonlinear Multi-view CCA: Theory

-where $\phi(\mathbf u)=\prod_{k=1}^{r_{ij}}\phi(u_k)$. \end{lemma} Together with reparameterization invariance (\autoref{lemma:rep-inv}) and whitening-induced canonicalization (\autoref{eq:whitening_induced_canonicalization}), \autoref{lemma:coupling_density} establishes a function-theoretic framework for analyzing the nonlinear representation mappings.
-By leveraging the orthonormality of Hermite polynomials \citep{dunkl2014orthogonal}, this framework provides a general technical machinery for isolating nonlinear terms in the representation mappings.
+where \( t_{\mathbf n}:=\prod_{k=1}^{r}\rho_k^{\,n_k}. \) \end{lemma} Together with reparameterization invariance (\autoref{lemma:rep-inv}) and whitening-induced canonicalization (\autoref{eq:whitening_induced_canonicalization}), \autoref{lemma:coupling_density} yields a functional-analytic framework for studying nonlinear representation maps in canonical coordinates.
+Leveraging the orthonormality of Hermite polynomials under the Gaussian measure \citep{dunkl2014orthogonal}, this framework diagonalizes cross-view correlations in the Hermite basis, thereby enabling a principled separation of first-order linear modes from higher-order nonlinear Hermite components.